zingale/phy277/docs/source/getting_started/topics.rst

 * Editors

-* Version control with git

 * C++ programming

+  * Datatypes

+  * the Standard Library and containers

+  * Functions and Classes

 * Software engineering concepts

+  * Version control with git

+  * Testing

+  * Build systems

+* Some other useful skills

+  * Creating webpages

+  * LaTeX

+  * Plotting